 Temporary export licences are also issued on a case-by-case basis.
 The legitimate period allowed, as well as other conditions of the licence, depend on the circumstances of each case.
-The licence is subject to approvals of other involved state bodies.
-The military material cannot be sold on such occasions.
+The licence is subject to approvals of other involved state authorities.
+The military equipment, exported under temporary licence, cannot be sold.